springfall2008/batpred/README.md

 ## FAQ

-  - I've installed Batbred but I don't see the correct entities:
+  - I've installed Batpred but I don't see the correct entities:
-    - First look at AppDeamon.log (can be found in the list of logfiles in the System/Log area of the GUI).
+    - First look at AppDaemon.log (can be found in the list of log files in the System/Log area of the GUI).
 See if any errors are warnings are found.
 If you see an error it's likely something is configured wrongly, check your entity settings are correct.
     - Make sure Solcast is installed and it's auto-updated at least a couple of times a day (see the Solcast instructions).
 The default solcast sensor names maybe wrong, you might need to update the apps.yml config to match your own names (some people don't have the solcast_ bit in their names)
   - Why is my predicted charge % higher or lower than I might expect?
     - Batpred is based on costing, so it will try to save you money.
 If you have the PV 10% option enabled it will also take into account the more worse case scenario and how often it might happen, so if the forecast is a bit unreliable it's better to charge more and not risk getting stung importing.